Complete animal intake and documenting information

 Volunteers are responsible for transportation costs to and from the Sanctuary as well as all food expenses during their stay.A shared kitchen is located in our common room for preparing your own meals (microwave, hot plates, fridge/freezer) and relaxing with other volunteers

 Free shared rustic accommodations with 1 or 2 bunk beds per room are provided.
+A $250 CDN reservation fee is payable within 7 days following acceptance of your placement.
+This is a refundable fee contingent upon completion of your full term.
 You are responsible to bring your own bed sheets (twin size) and towel.
 We do supply pillows and comforters

 Washroom facilities are shared and may be co-ed depending on the volunteers at the time